leecaochang/mesa-core/documents/MESA-Specification.md

 When multiple profiles declare `privacy_classification.level` for the same entity, the most restrictive level applies. `restricted` beats `sensitive` beats `normal` beats `public` regardless of origin authority.

 **Rule D: Scope precedence with origin tiebreak for all other fields.**
 For all fields not covered by Rules A, B, or C, resolution proceeds in two tiers.
 Within the trusted tier (`developer`, `user`, `hybrid`), the most specific scope wins: `entity` > `area` > `integration` > `domain`.
 Where scope is equal, origin authority decides: `developer` > `user` > `hybrid`.
+A `hybrid` profile is trusted **per field**, not wholesale: a field is trusted-tier only when that specific field path appears in the profile's `confirmed_fields`.
+An unconfirmed field of a `hybrid` profile remains inferred (Rule 6, Section 5.4) and is resolved in the lower tier, exactly as an `inferred_ai` field would be.
 Profiles of `inferred_ai` or `unknown` origin form a lower tier: they never override a field explicitly declared by any trusted-tier profile at any scope, consistent with Rule 7 (Section 5.4).
 When a field is declared only in the lower tier, the same scope-then-origin rule applies within it (`inferred_ai` > `unknown`).
 This preserves operator sovereignty (an operator's entity-level declaration beats a developer's domain-level default) while ensuring inferred and unattributed profiles can fill gaps but never displace explicit human or developer declarations.

+**Field paths.** Everywhere this specification names a field path (`confirmed_fields`, the explanation `field_path`, and the per-field trust of this rule), the grammar is dot-notation: a path is a sequence of property names joined by `.`, and each `.` is a segment separator.
+A path therefore covers the whole value declared at it: confirming `x_vendor.a` confirms everything beneath `x_vendor.a`, including an object value and all of its descendants.
+A property name that itself contains a `.` (or a `\`) is not path-addressable: a `confirmed_fields` entry always parses as nested segments and can never name such a property, so it receives no field-level trust of its own (it is still covered by a confirmed ancestor, and profiles of `developer` or `user` origin are unaffected, since their trust does not derive from paths).
+Implementations MUST NOT let a confirmation intended for a nested path also match a literal property name that renders identically; when reporting such a property in an explanation, implementations SHOULD render the `.` escaped (`a\.b`) so the reported path stays unambiguous.

 **Rule D, array-valued safety fields.** `declared_limits` and `temporal_constraints` are the exception to the replacement behaviour above: they are unioned across inheritance levels, not replaced.
 Each entry is an independent constraint identified by its `id`, and conforming consumers apply every entry, so the union is tightest-wins at evaluation time.
 The effective array is the union of all entries declared at every level.
 When the same `id` is declared at more than one level, that single entry is resolved by the standard Rule D precedence (trusted tier first, then most specific scope, then origin authority): a lower-tier entry MUST NOT displace a trusted entry with the same `id`, and a trusted profile at a more specific scope MAY deliberately override one inherited entry by reusing its `id`.
 Because entries only ever tighten, a more specific profile cannot silently drop an inherited safety limit by declaring an unrelated one.
 Removing an inherited entry therefore requires overriding it by `id`; there is no wholesale array replacement.